karmaresearch/trident/README.md

 ## License

 Trident is released under Apache 2 license.

-In the source directory there is one directory called "rdf3x".
+In the source directory
+there is one directory called "rdf3x".
 This directory contains a modified version of the RDF3X engine written by <a href="https://db.in.tum.de/~neumann/">Thomas Neumann</a>.
 The source code of RDF3X was released on  google code but unfortunately that repository is no longer available.
 The original version of RDF3X is released with Creative Commons.
 In order to comply with the original license, also this modified version should be considered released with the same license.

-There is another directory, called "snap", which contains a modified version of the SNAP library developed at
-Stanford (<a href="http://snap.stanford.edu/snap/index.html">Here</a> is the link to the homepage of the project).
+There is another directory, called "snap", which contains a modified version of the SNAP library developed at Stanford (<a href="http://snap.stanford.edu/snap/index.html">Here</a> is the link to the homepage of the project).
 I modified the code of SNAP in order to make it more efficient and to be able to scale up to larger graphs.
 My changes are contained in the "snap", "src/snap" and "include/snap" directories.
-Since the original version of SNAP is released with the BSD license, then also my modifications are released with the same license.
-This means that everything under these three directories should be considered released under BSD while everything in the directory "rdf3x" should be considered under Creative Commons.
+Since the original version of SNAP is released with the BSD license, my modifications are released with the same license.

+This project contains parts of Kiss FFT (https://github.com/mborgerding/kissfft) which is released with the 3-clause BSD license.
+We only modified it to use double instead of float.